Firehiwot/Corn-Drone-Aerial-Crop-Monitoring-System/SystemSetup/CommunicationSetup.md

 The TX/RX pins of the RPi were connected to RX/TX pins of the breakout board respectively.
 This allows us to transmit data between the drone and the RPi.
 The baud rate ( the rate in which signals are signals are transmitted) the the communication on the RPi should be set to 57600 since the Pixhawk transmits signals at this rate.
 In addition, it is also important to ensure that there is a common ground between RPi and Pixhawk.

 Once the hardware connections are setup correctly, the next step is to test if signals can be transmitted between the two devices.
 In order to connect them we used Mavproxy software.
 The baud rate is set to 57600.
 The teletypewriter (tty) is USB0. --master specifies which port (serial, USB or network address/port) the UAV is communicating on. --baudrate specifies the baud rate and finally --aircraft specified the directory in which the log files for the drone are created.
+The Mavproxy software is run as a root user; therefore sudo -s should be used to switch from pi user to root user.

 ```
+sudo -s
 mavproxy.py --master=/dev/ttyS0 --baudrate 57600 --aircraft MyCopter
 ```